 Conclusion: What does this mean for you?

 Think about which online channels are the most popular for your customers and make sure you have a plan to reach them.
 If you are business-to-consumer (B-to-C) it’s most likely Google, Facebook, and perhaps Twitter or Pinterest.
-If you’re selling business to business (B-to-B) it’s probably going to be Google, Linkedin and Facebook.
-Or perhaps your products or services lends themselves well to education videos and YouTube is also an important channel.
+If you’re selling business to business (B-to-B) it’s probably going to be Google, Linkedin, and Facebook.
+Or perhaps your products or services lend themselves well to educational videos and YouTube is also an important channel.

-The bottom line is you need to be putting efforts into more than one channel.
+The bottom line is you need to be putting effort into more than one channel.